-The government of New Zealand has taken far-reaching steps against further spreading of coronavirus, including with regards to the NZeTA visa for New Zealand.
+The government of New Zealand has taken far-reaching steps against further spreading of coronavirus, also with regard to the NZeTA visa for New Zealand.
 Are you planning to travel to New Zealand?
-Keep a close eye on the information about coronavirus and the NZeTA visa of New Zealand on this page.
-Last update: 30-03-2020.
+Keep a close eye on the information on this page concerning the coronavirus and the NZeTA visa for New Zealand.
+Last update: 07-01-2021.

 Coronavirus (Covid-19) has also led to far-reaching measures being taken in New Zealand

-Can I apply for a visa for New Zealand?
+Can I currently apply for a visa for New Zealand?